 Consultation sessions called "One-Day JFC," where staff from Micro Unit consult on finance, are held at Chambers of Commerce and Industry or at Societies of Commerce and Industry.
 Every year, many micro/small businesses come to ask for advice.
-In addition, we also conducted online consultations in FY2020 to prevent the spread of COVID-19.
+In addition, we also conduct online consultations to prevent the spread of COVID-19.